Man jailed for minimum of 24 years for murdering woman in Stroud

 A post-mortem examination found signs of decomposition, as well as multiple stab wounds, to Ms Potter’s body.

-On November 10, Rankin walked past the property, which had a police presence outside, with a friend.
+On November 10, Rankin walked past the property, which had a police presence outside, with Mr Tucker-Bradshaw.

-He later told the friend: “I’m as good as dead.
+He later told him: “I’m as good as dead.
 It was me that killed Emma.
 It was me that did it, it was me that killed her.”

-Police were alerted and Rankin was arrested at his home a short time later.
+Police were alerted by Mr Tucker-Bradshaw, who received a judge’s commendation for his actions, and Rankin was arrested at his home a short time later.

 Representing Rankin, David Aubrey KC said his client had accepted responsibility for Ms Potter’s death at an early stage.